jcftang/jcftang.github.com/source/_posts/2012-07-17-vagrant-and-veewee-for-managing-virtual-machines-for-development.markdown

 All that is left now is to setup [puppet](http://puppetlabs.com/) and have it automatically provision my development/test environment.
 I'm not a huge fan of puppet, but I guess it's better than rolling my own.

+I look forward to have the capability of having easy access to disposable VM's for prototyping and testing!
+I will need to at somepoint setup a test system for cports with this tool.